unification-com/xfund-router/docs/api/lib/Consumer.md

 <a name="Consumer-getDataProviderFee-address-"></a>
 ### Function `getDataProviderFee(address _dataProvider) -> uint256`
-getDataProviderFee returns the fee for the given provider
+getDataProviderFee returns the fee currently set for the given provider

 <a name="Consumer-owner--"></a>